 Nothing beats asking a local for their food recommendations.
 They will point you to the best spots in town.
 They will know where to go and where not to go, and save yourself the trouble of an unpleasant experience.
 The locals in the area will know the very best places to see when visiting the area.
 Ask where they’d recommend eating, sightseeing, exploring, and anything that’s not to be missed!

+Be sure to plan ahead.
 Make sure that you familiarize yourself with the areas local transportation and know how you’ll be getting around during your stay.
 Plan a ride from the airport to your accommodations that is reasonably priced.
 Taxis can ring up a large, unwanted bill!
 Take local transit if walking is out of the question.
-If you are going to a non-English speaking country, research how the system works before you arrive, or ask someone at the hotel you’re staying at before heading out.
-Be sure to be on the look out for passes and special deals for tourists visiting the area.

 Bring a form of self protection in case of the unlikely event that you are in harm or feel that your safety is at risk.
 If you feel unsafe, seek the support of strangers – people of your choice.
 Look for a family or a couple to ask for assistance or fill them in on your current situation.